Transformations

 Predefined Transformations

-DataValidationTransformer (1-to-1): validates DataFrame with user defined set of rules and creates column with potential error messages
+DataValidationTransformervalidates DataFrame with a user defined set of rules and creates column with potential error messages

 Custom Transformations